Gecko05/SSD1351-Driver-Library/README.md

 # Running the emulator

 An emulator written in Go is located under SSD1351_Emulator.
-To use it simply run the following command inside the directory:
+To use it run the following command inside SSD1351_Emulator:
 ```
 go run .
 ```